Tehnix/wp-campusnet-authentication/README.txt

 You can set the element id to 0, and then it will ignore the group restriction.

 == Changelog ==

+= 0.2.5 =
+ * Add drop-down to choose the default role of a new user logged in via the plugin

 = 0.2.4 =
  * Add styling to plugin description